Bio

 Erik holds a BA in Crossmedia Design from AKI ArtEZ in Enschede, as well as having studied Design for Art Direction at the London College of Communication.

-They work for cultural institutions like Het Nieuwe Instituut, TENT and Wintertuin, are involved with projects with Valiz and the AIxDesign community, and frequently give talks and workshops at organisations such as FIBER, Sonic Acts and The Hmm.
+They work for cultural institutions like Het Nieuwe Instituut, TENT and Wintertuin, are involved with projects with Valiz and the AIxDesign community and frequently give talks and workshops.

 Collaborators

-Throughout their practice, Erik designs reflections of how we shape and engage with our present and future worlds collectively.
-Collaboration is essential throughout this process because there is no singular path towards future or towards being in the world.
+Collaboration is essential throughout worldbuilding processes because there is no singular path towards towards being in a world.
 Worlds exist out of contradictions and inconsistencies, so designing from, and for, a plurality of perspectives is a vital element in imagining a world.

 All projects on this website are therefore a result of extensive, long-term, impromptu or fluid collaborations with many collaborators and friends: